At Long Last Leave: Plot

 The Simpson family is advised of a citywide nuclear safety drill and all the inhabitants of Springfield are told to stay in their basements for three hours.
 The family members quickly become bored in the basement and decide to leave the house and go see the empty city.
 As they walk through Springfield, they see an unusual number of cars parked by the City Hall.
 The Simpsons go in and discover that everyone in town has gathered for a secret town meeting and have voted unanimously to kick them out of Springfield forever.
 Mayor Quimby reveals that the city has gone bankrupt due to the constant cleaning up of the family's shenanigans over the years, ranging from Homer's drunken antics, Bart's various pranks, and Lisa's environmental concerns.
 Marge delivers a heart-felt plea to the residents to let the Simpsons live in the one place they call home, but they refuse, with Quimby declaring her the "worst Simpson" for always trying to see the family in a positive light.
 Ned attempts to defend the Simpsons by claiming no one should be quick to judge without being judged themselves.
 Quimby, having anticipated this, decides to throw him out of the meeting in response.

-A big celebration is held by the city's population as the Simpsons are officially evicted from Springfield, which Ned and his family refuses to attend.
+A big celebration is held by the city's population as the Simpsons are officially evicted from Springfield, which Ned and his family refuses to attend after withdrawing their objection.
 When the family drives out into the middle of nowhere at night with no place to stay, they come across a man who takes them to a county called the Outlands, which is a dirty, run-down place where there are no rules and regulations.
 The Simpsons settle in the Outlands and meet Julian Assange—their unfriendly next-door neighbor who operates the WikiLeaks Headquarters there.